openstack-archive/tripleo-docs/deploy-guide/source/post_deployment/upgrade/major_upgrade.rst

    Finally run a heat stack update, unsetting any upgrade specific variables and leaving the heat stack in a healthy state for future updates.

-Detailed infromation and pointers can be found in the relevant the queens-upgrade-dev-docs_.
+Detailed information and pointers can be found in the relevant the queens-upgrade-dev-docs_.

 .. _queens-upgrade-dev-docs: https://docs.openstack.org/tripleo-docs/latest/install/developer/upgrades/major_upgrade.html # WIP @ https://review.opendev.org/#/c/569443/